reaksiyon/css-external-bhop/README.md

-# css
+# Deprecated
-anti_smachop

 Undetected SMAC Counter-Strike: Source bunnyhop script.
-Please dont use it for online servers and just test it in local server.
+Please dont use it for official servers and just test it in local server.